moritzploss/ex-patterns/README.md

-The fact that the `when` control flow structure returns the return value of the invoked callback allows for clean and expressive code when it's wrapped in a lamda function with implicit return:
+The fact that the `when` control flow structure returns the return value of the invoked callback allows for clean and expressive code when it's wrapped in a lambda function with implicit return:

 ```javascript
 import { when, end, _, C, N } from 'ex-patterns';